Amazon SWOT Analysis: A Case Study To Find Your Competitive Edge

 - No USP that sets you apart

-Lack of Physical Presence
+Lack of Substantial Physical Presence

 This point proves that a single factor can act as both an advantage and a hurdle.
-While the online-only approach helps the company save a large amount in costs, it prevents Amazon from tapping into markets where e-commerce is still an emerging trend.
+While the online-for-the-most-part approach helps the company save a large amount in costs, it prevents Amazon from tapping into markets where e-commerce is still an emerging trend.